 So-called prehab methods are also great ways of getting your body to move and feel better.
-MObility training isn’t just for the warm up or cool down portion of the class.
+Mobility training isn’t just for the warm-up or cool-down portion of the class.
 It can be a very efficient BJJ workout of its own.
-Dynamic stretching, foam rolling, lacrosse balls massaging and similar mobility methods are great options for getting better at Jiu-Jitsu.
+Dynamic stretching, foam rolling, lacrosse ball massaging and similar mobility methods are great options for getting better at Jiu-Jitsu.
 And, if you already have gymnastic rings and/or a pull-up bar you absolutely need to throw in hanging.

 Conditioning For Brazilian Jiu-JItsu